MicrosoftDocs/appcenter-docs/docs/test-cloud/uitest/working-with-categorized-tests.md

 --exclude-category erp
 ```

-For more information, see the [NUnit console documentation](http://www.nunit.org/index.php?p=consoleCommandLine&r=2.6.4) for more information on how to use *category expressions* to include or exclude tests according to category combinations.
+For more information, see the [NUnit console documentation](http://www.nunit.org/index.php?p=consoleCommandLine&r=2.6.4) on how to use *category expressions* to include or exclude tests according to category combinations.

-When using `--fixture-chunk` both `--include-cateogry` nor `--exclude-category` switches are ignores and the whole test suite will be executed.
+When using `--fixture-chunk`, the whole test suite will be executed and both `--include-cateogry` and `--exclude-category` switches are ignored.

 > [!NOTE]
 > ️ When running tests locally, `IApp` must be configured with the path to the application and the application bundle.